SEF-Group-25/discord-bot/report.md

 3. The function’s purpose is to filter message attachments based on allowed or disallowed file extensions, and to set the appropriate “embed description” or actions if files are blocked.
 4. Exceptions are taken into account, partly by Lizard but also by us when counting manually.
 5. The documentation is clear about the general filtering process, but some branches (like special handling for `.py` or text-like files in Snekbox mode) can be inferred only by reading the code.

+### humanize_delta() (Oscar Hellgren)

+Function: `humanize_delta() in bot/utils/time.py`

+1. The CC of the function is 16.
+We used Lizard on `actions_for` and manually counted the same result.
+2. The function is somewhat complex and with an NLOC of 101.
+3. The function’s purpose is to translate times to human readable text, e.g 2025-02-21 to 2025-02-23 becomes "2 days".
+The complexity mostly comes from it accepting many different formats.
+4. Exceptions are taken into account, partly by Lizard but also by us when counting manually.
+My function doesn't have any though.
+5. I think so.

 ## Refactoring